thingsapart/EBB-pwm-peristaltic-stepper/Guide/ReadMe.md

 # Build guide

-This is the full build guide for the Realta EBBfocuser/
+This is the full build guide for the Realta EBBfocuser.

 ## What you need to buy.